Equal Pay Policy

 Purpose and objectives

 The Central Bank’s policy is that all employees shall be receive equal pay and enjoy equal terms of employment and rights for the same jobs or jobs of equal value, so that there is no gender-based pay gap within the Bank.
-This policy applies to all Central Bank of Iceland employees, and it provides for objectives and measures aimed at ensuring that the Bank’s employees have the rights stipulated in the Act on Equal Status of Women and Men, no. 10/2008.
+This policy applies to all Central Bank of Iceland employees, and it provides for objectives and measures aimed at ensuring that the Bank’s employees have the rights stipulated in the Act on Equal Status and Equal Rights Irrespective of Gender, no. 150/2020 and the Act on the Administration of Matters Concerning Equality no. 151/2020.

 Central Bank employees’ salaries shall be in compliance with the law and wage agreements, and salary decisions shall be based on the nature, responsibility, and scope of the work carried out by each employee, as well as taking account of the employee’s knowledge, skills, and experience.

-The Bank’s objective is to be a desirable workplace where women and men have equal opportunities in their work.
+The Bank’s objective is to be a desirable workplace where women, men and nonbinary have equal opportunities in their work.

 The Central Bank stresses the following: